Eugenekochetov02/fastjws/README.md

 # FastJWS

-Using this module you can quickly and easily perform JWT authentication.
+Using this module you can quickly and easily perform JWT authentication for FastAPI.
 The main advantage is the use of the RSA-256 algorithm for signing tokens.
 The library is also great for small microservices.